 Passengers have two main ways to pay for their use of the metro: through traditional tickets that are common around the world or with an electronic card (the latter of which is preferred).

-Tickets may be purchased at any ticket booth in any station for 50 tetri (cents for the Georgian Lira) for a one-way ticket.
+Tickets may be purchased at any ticket booth in any station paying 1 GEL (Georgian Lari) for a one-way trip ticket.
 It is possible to use this ticket for the next 90 minutes after its initial validation, and it can also be used within the local bus system.
+This price is for a single trip, regardless of its length.

 The MetroMoney card is the prepaid card that allows its users access to several public transport networks around the Georgian capital, without the need to buy tickets for each one.
 Users enjoy access to the metro and bus systems, and it can also be used in the cableway of Tbilisi.

 As expected from this kind of prepaid cards, the MetroMoney has additional benefits and special discounts.
 Any user can buy the card in commercial areas found inside the metro stations, and within the Rike-Narikala cableway stations.
-Users must pay a fee of ₾2.00 (2 Georgian Lari, equivalent to about $0.78 USD).
+Users must pay a fee of ₾2.00 (2 Georgian Lari, equivalent to about $0.78 USD) refundable upon return.
 It is not personalized, so any user can lend it to friends or family (as long as it has credit, of course).
 It is quite easy to acquire and use.

 The MetroMoney card needs to be reloaded with credits once it runs out.
 This can be done through vending machines or through the ticket offices in any metro or cableway station.
 Additionally, it can also be recharged through the Bank of Georgia and many other commercial establishments.